Why Our Program Works

 Clients who participate in group therapy sessions support one another and are united by a common goal: to get and stay sober.

 By interacting with others and receiving feedback, clients who participate in group therapy often gain a greater understanding of themselves and the underlying reasons for their behaviour.
 A client may benefit from group therapy as there are others in the group that share in similar concerns and issues.
 Receiving feedback from group members can feel supportive and validating.
-Group therapy is an integral part of our addiction treatment program at Canadian Health Recovery Centre.
+Group therapy is an integral part of our addiction treatment program at Gateway Recovery Centre.
 We use it in combination with personal one-on-one therapy sessions and family therapy (when desired) to provide clients with a truly comprehensive treatment experience.

 How Group Therapy Works